-Students or staff experiencing signs or symptoms of COVID-19 MUST follow up with the local health department or a medical provider to be tested.
-Test results shall be reported to the school administration.
+Students or staff experiencing signs or symptoms of COVID-19 MUST follow up with the local health department or a medical provider.
+A diagnosis of COVID-19 shall be reported to the school administration.

 Staff and Student Health Screening Guidelines